Skip to main content

 Or submit it onchain to trigger smart contract logic:

-// Submit as an EAS attestation — triggers your resolver contract
+// Submit onchain via EAS — triggers your resolver contract

 What You Can Build

-Verified location data and verifiable spatial computation unlock applications that were previously impossible or required blind trust:
+Verified location data and verifiable spatial computation support applications that have, until now, depended on blind trust in self-reported location:

 Delivery Verification